Generic name: doxycycline [ dox-i-SYE-kleen ]

 - Do not use dental floss or any other cleaning tools that go between the teeth for 7 days after treatment.

-It is very important that your dentist check your progress while you are receiving doxycycline.
+It is very important that your dentist check your progress while you are receiving this medicine.
 Do not miss any dental appointments.

-Using doxycycline while you are pregnant (especially during the last half of your pregnancy) can harm your unborn baby.
+Using this medicine while you are pregnant (especially during the last half of your pregnancy) can harm your unborn baby.
 Use an effective form of birth control to keep from getting pregnant.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

 Check with your dentist as soon as possible if you have pain or swelling or other problems in the treated areas.